CompVis/stable-diffusion/docs/features/EMBIGGEN.md

 dream> a photo of puffy clouds over a forest at sunset -s 100 -W 512 -H 512 -I outputs/000002.seed.png -f 0.5 -embiggen_tiles 1 2 3
 ```

-## Note
+!!! note

     Because the same prompt is used on all the tiled images, and the model
     doesn't have the context of anything outside the tile being run - it
     can end up creating repeated pattern (also called 'motifs') across all
     the tiles based on that prompt.
 The best way to combat this is
     lowering the `--strength` (`-f`) to stay more true to the init image,
     and increasing the number of steps so there is more compute-time to
     create the detail.
 Anecdotally `--strength` 0.35-0.45 works pretty
     well on most things.
 It may also work great in some examples even with
     the `--strength` set high for patterns, landscapes, or subjects that
     are more abstract.
 Because this is (relatively) fast, you can also
     always create a few Embiggen'ed images and manually composite them to
     preserve the best parts from each.

 Author: [Travco](https://github.com/travco)